Piaget’s Theory of Moral Development

 Morality is a code of conduct that guides our actions and thoughts based on our background, culture, philosophy, or religious beliefs.
 Moral development is a gradual change in the understanding of morality.

-Children’s ability to tell the difference between right and wrong is a part of their moral development process.
+Children’s ability to distinguish right and wrong is a part of their moral development process.
 As their understanding and behavior toward others evolve over time, they apply their knowledge to make the right decisions even when it’s inconvenient for them to do so.

 Piaget’s Theory of Cognitive Development

-Swiss psychologist Jean Piaget (1896-1980) was among the first to identify that the way children think is inherently different from the way adults do.
-Unlike many of his predecessors, Piaget didn’t consider children to be less intelligent versions of adults.
+Swiss psychologist Jean Piaget (1896-1980) was among the first to identify how children think inherently differs from how adults do.
+Unlike many of his predecessors, Piaget didn’t consider children less intelligent versions of adults.
 They simply have a different way of thinking.

 Piaget was the first psychologist to undertake a systematic study of cognitive development.
 His stage theory of cognitive development explains that children’s mental abilities develop in four stages: sensorimotor, pre-operational, concrete operational, and formal operational.
-Only after having mastered each one of them, children can reach their full intellectual potential.
+Children can reach their full intellectual potential only after having mastered each one.

 piaget's stages of cognitive development

 For Piaget, children’s moral development is closely related to their cognitive development.
-In other words, children are only capable of making advanced moral judgments once they become cognitively mature and see things from more than one perspective.
+In other words, children can only make advanced moral judgments once they become cognitively mature and see things from more than one perspective.

 Piaget’s Moral Development Stages